krother/refactoring_tutorial/README.md

     A: When you cannot make two functions out of it.

-That means we could probably extract even more functions.
+That means we could probably extract even more functions, especially from `visit_planet()`.
-Think about extracting functions for the little puzzles where the player has to enter stuff:

-    def star_quiz(...):

-    def buy_hyperdrive(...):

-    def hire_copilot(...):

-    def black_hole(...):

-    def oracle_quiz(...):

-Although these might be good ideas, we do not have to do that **right now**.
+Although this is a good idea, we do not have to do that **right now**.
 There are other, more important refactorings to take care of.

 Feel free to experiment with extracting functions on your own.